How’s it going, glassheads?

 Silver and Gold

 Snodgrass soon started following The Grateful Dead tours, setting up shop on lots across the country.
-It wasn’t long before demand surged and Dead Heads patrolled the lot in search for their own “Snoddy” hammers.
-In between summers, Snodgrass continued to develop his craft before settling down in Eugene, Oregon in 1990.
+It wasn’t long before demand surged and Deadheads patrolled the lot in search for their own “Snoddy” hammers.
+Between summers, Snodgrass continued to develop his craft before settling down in Eugene, Oregon in 1990.
 There he spread his knowledge to several apprentices, turning Eugene into the glassblowing mecca it is today.